EA FC 26: All the answers to your questions

 Ultimate Edition (which includes early access and additional content)

-The Ultimate Edition usually includes in-game bonuses for Ultimate Team, clubs and the career mode in addition to early access.
+The Ultimate Edition includess various in-game bonuses for Ultimate Team, clubs and the career mode in addition to early access, while there are also a number of 'early bird' benefits available for those who pre-order either version by August 26, with a detailed breakdown available here.

-You can also expect to be able to use the Web and Companion App again for early team building in FC Ultimate Team.
-As soon as we know concrete details, we'll let you know here.

-It'll be exciting to see how the version looks on the brand-new Nintendo Switch 2.
+It'll be exciting to see how the version looks on the brand-new Nintendo Switch 2, if it is released on there.
 The hype surrounding the console, which was released on June 5, is currently huge.

 How much will EA FC 26 cost?

-Prices will vary depending on what part of the world you live in.
+Prices will vary depending on what part of the world you live in, but for the EU region the launch prices are:

 What leagues and licences will feature in EA FC 26?